 To meet this global demand, the world’s biggest shipping line Maersk has been constantly increasing its fleet size.
 As of July 2019, Maersk has the capacity for 4 million TEUs, out of which 2.3 million is owned capacity and 1.8 million is chartered capacity.
 31 of Maersk’s ships has a capacity of 18000 TEUs each.
 Maersk owns 18.5% of the total world merchant container fleet.

-While businesses around the world have expanded business capabilities and the shipping lines have expanded their fleets, the ports haven’t gone through any transition to managing the incoming demand.
+While businesses around the world have expanded business capabilities and the shipping lines have expanded their fleets, the ports haven’t gone through any transition to manage the incoming demand.
 The infrastructure and workforce haven’t seen significant growth.

 Apart from the root cause identified here, we have major port-related blockades that cause Congestion,